ParthivPatel-BTC/google-task-schduler/README.md

 Here are the steps to use this.

 * Go to http://localhost:3000/tasks
-* First Sign in with google and then start creating event
+* First Sign in with google and then start creating calendar event

 * ...
 # google-task-schduler